nickbabcock/bottle-ssl/README.md

   traffic, so this is where CherryPy comes in.
 Since CherryPy is based on cheroot, we'll be using cheroot directly.
 - [Beaker][beaker]: Will be used as Bottle middleware that allows session data.
-- [PyOpenSSL][pyopenssl]: We will customize the SSL options through this!
 - [OpenSSL][openssl]: Program used to generate the self signed certificate.

-Before you `pipenv install` the python dependencies you will need to install Openssl and libffi-dev (most likely with the command `sudo apt-get install openssl libffi-dev`)
+Before you `pipenv install` the python dependencies you will need to install Openssl (most likely with the command `sudo apt-get install openssl`)

 ## OpenSSL and Self Signed Certificates